 Net Asset Value (NAV) vs. Net Present Value (NPV)

 Net asset value (NAV) and net present value (NPV) are two terms that investors sometimes confuse.
 It is important to understand the difference, as NAV and NPV are two different metrics.

 NPV is a way of converting all future cash flows into today’s dollars.

 For example, if someone purchases an apartment building for $1 million and makes $100,000 in cash flow every year for five years, then sell the property for $1 million at the end of five years, the internal rate of return will be 10%.
 Simply put, the investor will have made 10% on their money, every year, for the past five years.

 So how does that translate into NPV?

 NPV is a calculation that takes into account the asset’s total revenue (both today and cash flows expected into the future) and then applies a discount rate to account for the riskiness of the deal as well as time (the duration of the hold period).
-NPV allows investors to make an apples-to-apples comparison of multiple investments based on the value of their money today, their initial investment into a deal, and the projected cash flow that deal will generate after the discount rate is applied.
+NPV helps investors compare multiple investments fairly by taking into account the current value of their money, the initial investment in a deal, and the estimated cash flow from that deal after accounting for the discount rate.

-Any prospective real estate investor will want to understand how a firm calculates the net asset value of the opportunity being presented.
-It is equally important to look at how a sponsor or fund manager plans to improve NAV over time.
+Any prospective real estate investor needs to know how a firm calculates the net asset value of the investment opportunity they present.
+It is equally important to look at how a sponsor or fund manager plans to improve net asset value over time.
 Thoughtful value-add strategies or additions to a multifamily real estate portfolio can strengthen returns on behalf of investors.